-Geothermal energy refers to the heat energy generated and stored in the Earth.
-This energy can be used for heating our homes, heating water for swimming pools etc. and if the source is hot enough, electricity generation.
+Geothermal energy refers to energy stored in the form of heat beneath the surface of the Earth.
+This energy can be used for heating buildings and businesses, and even for electricity generation in some places.

 In volcanic areas such as Iceland geothermal energy is a main source of energy.
 In Iceland 87% of buildings obtain their heat requirements from geothermal sources.
 The hot rocks and hot springs from the active volcanic area heat water to produce steam which in turn drives large turbines to generate electricity.

-In some areas the rock below is hot but unlike areas with hot springs the water or steam does not rise to the surface.
-In these cases a deep well (3-5 kilometres) is drilled into the rock, cold water is pumped into the rock.
+In some areas the rock below is hot but dry (the water or steam does not rise to the surface).
+In these cases a deep well (3-5 kilometres) is drilled into the rock and cold water is pumped down.
 This water passes through fissures in the rock where it is heated to high temperatures.
-The hot water and steam then rise to the surface through another well and is used to drive large turbines.
+The hot water and steam then rise to the surface through another well and are used to drive large turbines to generate electricity.

 Geothermal Energy in Ireland

-Ireland has an excellent source of shallow geothermal energy reserves.
+Ireland has excellent shallow geothermal energy reserves all over the country.
 Our shallow groundwaters provide a stable resource of thermal energy that can be used to provide heating at very high efficiencies.
-Ground Source Heat Pumps (GSHPs) are becoming more and more popular and with sufficient insulation it can be a very efficient method of heating the home.
+Ground Source Heat Pumps (GSHPs) are becoming more and more popular and with sufficient insulation these can be a very efficient method of heating our homes and businesses.

-To learn more about installing a ground source heat pump in your home see our home owners manual or see our GeoEnergy programme
+To learn more about installing a ground source heat pump in your home see our home owners manual or see our Geothermal programme